How does the U.S. FDA regulate cell therapies? (351 vs 361 Products)

 Cell therapies can potentially be regulated under either pathway, as described below:

 361 products that meet all the criteria outlined in 21 CFR 1271.10(a) are regulated as HCT/Ps and are not required to be licensed or approved by the FDA.
+Discover here how easy it is to improve employee productivity using maid service software.
 These products are called “361 products,” because they are regulated under Section 361 of the Public Health Service (PHS) Act.

 In contrast, if a cell therapy product does not meet all the criteria outlined in 21 CFR 1271.10(a)), then it is regulated as a “drug, device, or biological product” under the Federal Food, Drug, and Cosmetic Act (FDCA) and Section 351 of the PHS Act.
 These 351 products require clinical trials to demonstrate safety and efficacy in a process that is nearly identical to that what is required for pharmaceutical products to enter the marketplace.

 Ryan is a top writer at 1ws.com.
 He combines the work of an economist with writing custom papers for students, and it’s fantastic.
 His analytical and writing skills amaze anyone who has worked with him at least once.
 Moreover, he knows five foreign languages and is ready to help everyone.
 Ryan Graham writes papers from scratch.